ashfurrow/blog/source/blog/2011-09-01-how-to-write-ios-apps.markdown

 - Developers, even good ones, aren't necessarily good at design.
 In fact, most developers kind of probably suck at it.
 Get help from a friend.
 - _Reading_ the [HIG](http://developer.apple.com/library/ios/#documentation/userexperience/conceptual/mobilehig/IconsImages/IconsImages.html) shouldn't be confused with _understanding_ the HIG.
 Anyone can read 90 pages of dense Applese but that doesn't mean a thing unless you understand _why_ they made the recommendations they did.

 Why should you listen to me?
 Well, I'm no expert in writing iOS apps.
 No, wait.
 Yes I am.
 I taught a course at my university on the topic.
-Let's carry on, then.<!--more-->
+Let's carry on, then.

 ### Objective-C